28 cm SK L/40 gun: Naval guns

 The 28 cm SK L/40 gun weighed 45.3 t, had an overall length of 11.2 m and a bore length of 10.401 m.
 Although designated as 28 cm, its actual caliber was 28.3 cm.
 It used Krupp's horizontal sliding-block, or "wedge", as it is sometimes referred to, breech design rather than the interrupted screw commonly used in heavy guns of other nations.
 This required that the propellant charge be loaded in a metal case (usually brass) which provides obturation, or sealing of the breech, to prevent escape of the expanding propellant gas.
 The 28 cm SK L/40 was the last large German naval gun to load all its propellant in a single case; later guns required a fore charge in addition to the main charge in the cartridge case.

-The Drh.L.
-C/01 turret was used by the Braunschweig- and Deutschland-class battleships, one twin gun turret at each end.
+The C/01 turret was used by the Braunschweig- and Deutschland-class battleships, one twin gun turret at each end.
 Its guns could depress 4° and elevate 30° and could traverse about 150° on either side of the centerline.
 It could fire a 240 kg L/2.6 armor-piercing shell to a maximum range of 18,830 m at maximum elevation.
 These ships stowed 85 rounds per gun.
 The rate of fire for both types of turrets was about 2 rounds per minute.

 The Treaty of Versailles allowed the Germans to retain four pre-dreadnoughts, although only two, Schleswig-Holstein and Schlesien, were rearmed with their original 28 cm SK L/40 guns.
 The former fired the first shots of World War II when she began bombarding Polish defenses on the Westerplatte on 1 September 1939 while the latter also participated in the Polish Campaign.
 However both ships were relegated to training duties shortly afterwards.